-- 1.1 This strategy document is presented in accordance with the terms of Article 6 of the Public Finances (Jersey) Law 2005 ("the Finance Law"); and Regulation 4 of the Public Finances (Transitional Provisions) (No. 2) (Jersey) Regulations 2005 ("the 2005 Regulations"), which require that the Minister for Treasury and Resources ("the Minister") presents his investment strategies for States Funds. - 1.2 The States agreed the establishment of a States of Jersey Common Investment Fund ("CIF") in P.35/2010, adopted by the States on 12th May 2010.
-Under this arrangement, the majority of States Funds will be pooled for investment purposes. - 1.3 This report outlines the investment strategies for each specified States Fund.
-The strategies reflect the Minister's long-term strategic aims for each States Fund.
-It is the Minister's intention that each States Fund will move towards its strategic aim, as investment opportunities and market conditions allow. - 1.4 This document also includes governance arrangements for States investments, including strategies for the Pools of the CIF, through which States Funds will invest to meet their investment objectives. - 1.5 Each of the following sections provides a high-level overview of the more detailed content included in the corresponding Appendices.
+- 1.1.
+This strategy document is presented in accordance with the terms of the Public Finances (Jersey) Law 2019 (Article 25) (the Finance Law) which requires that the Minister for Treasury and Resources (the 'Minister') presents his investment strategies for States Funds. - 1.2.
+The States agreed the establishment of a States of Jersey Common Investment Fund (the 'CIF') in P35/2010, approved by the States on 11th May 2010.
+Under this arrangement the majority of States Funds will be pooled for investment purposes. - 1.3.
+This report outlines the investment strategies for each specified States Fund.
+The strategies reflect the Minister's long term strategic aims for each States Fund, it is the Ministers intention is that each States Fund will move towards its strategic aim as investment opportunities and market conditions allow. - 1.4.
+This document also includes governance arrangements for States investments including strategies for the Pools of the CIF, through which States Funds will invest to meet their investment objectives. - 1.5.
+Each of the following sections provides a high level overview of the more detailed content included in the corresponding appendices.